 Modern hosiery contains lycra which makes it very stretchy and sizing is not so important.
 Although some stockings in the 1940s and 1950s were made from stretch nylon, most of our stockings are made from non stretch nylon which makes sizing critical - and sizing will vary from style to style.
 If it is your first time wearing real nylons please double check the size is correct for you before opening, and if you are unsure contact us for livechat so we can put your mind at rest.

 Our Retro Seamed Stockings are made from 15 denier stretch nylon with elastane, which means that just 2 sizes cover sizes 4-14, 5ft to 5ft 11.
 The stretch nylon also means that the welts (stocking tops) stretch which make them comfortable for larger thighs.

-Fully Fashioned Stockings
+Fully Fashioned Stockings and Nylons

 Stockings used to be sized as follows: